DxCx/webpack-graphql-server/README.md

     npm test           - run tests once
-    npm run test:watch - run tests in watchmode (Useful for development) npm run test:growl - run tests in watchmode with growl notification (even more useful for development)
+    npm run test:watch - run tests in watchmode (Useful for development) npm run test:growl - run tests in watchmode with growl notification (even more useful for development) npm run upver      - runs standard-version to update the server version.

 How to run it:
 ----